elliehaber/Iris_Classification/Desktop/sem_1/CS-UY_1114/FINAL_PROJECT/elh391_README.txt

 The train_key function outputs the portion of the key representing the training data and the predictions_key function outputs the portion of the key representing the predictions.

-I strayed from the starter code by creating the draw_axes function, the train_key function, and the predictions_key function.
-I created these functions to improve the readability of my code by breaking down the problems I needed to solve into simpler steps.

-I took artistic liberties in my graph by changing the colors used in my graph and adding a window title.

-A feature I would have liked to implement is to find more than just one nearest neighbor in my algorithm, since this could help reduce the error percentage of it.
-It also would have been interesting to try to create an algorithm predicting iris type with possibly more features than just petal measurements to analyze.

-I am satisfied with the result because I feel that I accurately created an algorithm that predicts the iris-type of an iris given only the measurements of its petals.
-I was also able to visualize the results of my code Through a graph made in turtle, which I feel was well-executed.

-I found normalizing the data to be challenging initially because I could not figure out how to change the elements of the data being normalized since it was a tuple and the function had no return value.
-However, I determined that by changing the elements of the lists within the tuple, I could successfully normalize the data.
-The actual algorithm for making predictions about the iris data was actually easier than I anticipated.
-I am Proud of the way I went about creating the make_predictions function, and I'm also proud of how I broke down the process of creating my graph into multiple functions and loops in order to make the code more readable and efficient.

-I would approach the problem differently in the future by writing out my algorithm first before coding anything and ensuring that I had a whole understanding of the problem itself before jumping into the actual coding of it.

-I thought the instructions were very clear and the starter code was very helpful in allowing a large, complex problem to be broken down into a series of simpler problems to solve.

-I found the assignment very interesting and I now want to pursue machine learning in my computer science career.
-This project has given me insight into the real-world applications of the programming skills I have learned in this class.
-Moreover, it has introduced me to an area of computer science that I find fascinating and hope to continue pursuing.